No doubt that if you’ve started toying around with photography you will have come across the term stops.

 Compose?
 The next big factor in your photographic journey.
 Stay tuned.

 My crazy world has included successfully combining all the skills of a artist, photographer, designer, programmer, and marketer into one crazy life.
 I’m available for guest blogging, article writing and speaking events.
-Follow me in my crazy world via my site or Facebook.
+Follow me in my crazy world via Facebook.

 Like This Article?